locationtech/jts/README.txt

 --------------------------

-JTS is only implicitly organized into modules, so a single Eclipse project is easiest for working with all modules.
+JTS is only implicitly organized into modules, so a single Eclipse project is fine for working with all modules.

-* Create a regular Java project
+* Create a Java project (for example, 'JTS')

 * Link the following source folders:
 ** src - jts/java/src